Updated May 16, 2018.

-Some of the big players in the food world are sitting up and taking notice, including Gluten-free Living and Cooking Light.
+Some of the big players in the food world are sitting up and taking notice, including Gluten-free Living and Cooking Light and Gluten Free & More.

 Intrigued by this dedicated baking dynamo, I asked Chrystal if she would share with us her family’s journey to gluten freedom.

 A couple of years ago, my girls started developing symptoms we hadn’t seen before.